LeetLLM

 • grad_w2 = (0.5 − 1) · 6 = −3.0

 The gradient points uphill (direction of increasing loss).
-We subtract it (scaled by learning rate) to descend.
+We subtract it (scaled by the learning rate) to descend.

 Implementing logistic regression from scratch in NumPy